Posttraumatic sleep disturbance

 Direct vascular injury.
-Vascular injury after closed head injury usually involves 1 of 3 mechanisms: (1) traumatic pseudoaneurysm, (2) carotid-cavernous fistula, or (3) traumatic dissection.
-Although the former 2 diagnoses are usually made in a delayed fashion, the latter diagnosis should be considered in any unexplained neurologic deficit after closed head injury.
+Vascular injury after closed head injury usually involves one of three mechanisms: (1) traumatic pseudoaneurysm, (2) carotid-cavernous fistula, or (3) traumatic dissection.
+Although the former two diagnoses are usually made in a delayed fashion, the latter diagnosis should be considered in any unexplained neurologic deficit after closed head injury.
 Angiography is the test of choice for carotid or vertebral artery dissection.

 Several groups have attempted to quantify the severity of injury or the potential for secondary injury using either microdialysis catheters placed directly into the brain or measuring either serum or spinal fluid markers of tissue injury.
-Rhodes and colleagues demonstrated higher levels of serum cytokines interleukin-8 and monocyte chemoattractant protein-1 in more severely brain-injured patients (73).
+Rhodes and colleagues demonstrated higher levels of serum cytokines interleukin-8 and monocyte chemoattractant protein-1 in patients with more severe brain injury (79).
 However, changes in cytokine concentration were not predictive of clinical deterioration.
-Marklund and colleagues demonstrated via cranial microdialysis catheters elevation of tau and beta amyloid after head injury, with different patterns signifying focal versus a diffuse axonal pattern of injury (58).
-Semple and colleagues examined the role of chemokine CC ligand-2 (CCL2), a monocyte chemoattractant, in both the CSF of brain-injured patients and a mouse knockout model (82).
+Marklund and colleagues demonstrated via cranial microdialysis catheters elevation of tau and beta amyloid after head injury, with different patterns signifying focal versus a diffuse axonal pattern of injury (64).
+Semple and colleagues examined the role of chemokine CC ligand-2 (CCL2), a monocyte chemoattractant, in both the CSF of patients with brain injury and a mouse knockout model (88).
 Their study found the presence of CCL2 in patients after traumatic head injury.
 They found that the knockout mice showed identical injuries to the wild type in the first week but significantly reduced delayed tissue damage over 2 to 4 weeks, indicating a possible role of CCL2 in posttraumatic secondary tissue damage.

 Investigators have looked at specific preinjury pharmacological treatments as outcome predictors in traumatic brain injury.
 Smith and Weeks looked at what would seem to be a clear cut adverse predictor of poor outcome, namely the use of anticoagulants at the time of head injury.
-Especially in older individuals, use of Warfarin or similar anticoagulants and antiplatelet agents would be assumed to result in poorer outcomes, but the data are not conclusive with some data showing up to a 5 or 6 times higher likelihood of morbidity and mortality, but other authors suggesting such effects are related to the degree of anticoagulation not simply the use, or that, alternatively, the negative effect centered on patient age and use of anticoagulants was not an independent predictor of poor outcome but instead was dependent on age (Smith and Weeks 2012).
+Especially in older individuals, use of Warfarin or similar anticoagulants and antiplatelet agents would be assumed to result in poorer outcomes, but the data are not conclusive with some data showing up to a five or six times higher likelihood of morbidity and mortality, but other authors suggesting such effects are related to the degree of anticoagulation not simply the use, or that, alternatively, the negative effect centered on patient age and use of anticoagulants was not an independent predictor of poor outcome but instead was dependent on age (94).

 Legislative attempts to limit the incidence of traumatic brain injury have centered on motor vehicle safety.
 Specifically, mandatory seat belts and air bags, reasonable speed limits, and violence prevention programs have been instituted to try to reduce the number of individuals affected.